Chart Color Schemes

 An assessment of population growth drivers in Greenfield Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Greenfield Park is around 5,467, reflecting an increase of 73 people since the 2021 Census.
-This growth represents a 1.4% rise from the previous population count of 5,394.
-The change is inferred from AreaSearch's estimation of the resident population at 5,386 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 9 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Greenfield Park is around 5,467.
+This reflects a 1.4% increase from the 2021 Census figure of 5,394 people.
+The change is inferred from AreaSearch's estimation of the resident population at 5,386 following examination of the ABS ERP data release in June 2024 and validation of nine new addresses since the Census date.
 This results in a population density ratio of 3,573 persons per square kilometer, placing Greenfield Park in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods, driving primary growth for the area.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population